The Ruby Runtime

 function name.
 For example:

 gcloud functions deploy NAME --runtime ruby32 --trigger-http

-For more arguments that you can specify when you are deploying, see Deploy using the gcloud tool.
+For more deployment parameters, see Deploy using the gcloud tool.

-If you are using the Google Cloud console, you can select the runtime when you create and deploy a function.
-See the Google Cloud console quickstart for detailed instructions.
+If you're using the Google Cloud console, see the Google Cloud console quickstart for detailed instructions.

 Source code structure

-In order for Cloud Functions to find your function's definition, each runtime has certain structuring requirements for your source code must follow a specific structure.
+For Cloud Functions to find your function's definition, your source code must follow a specific structure.
 See Writing Cloud Functions for more information.